Ouled Naïl: Dances and songs

-The Ouled Naïl tribe originated a style of music, sometimes known as Bou Saâda music after the town near their homeland.
-In belly dancing, the term refers to a style of dance originated by the Ouled Naïl, noted for their way of dancing.
+The Ouled Naïl tribe originated a style of music, sometimes falsely known as Bou Saâda music after the town in their region.
+Naili music, the correct name for the genre, encompasses styles such as the Bou Saadi style ("Saadaoui"), but it is not the main sound of the tribe.

-Although their primary roles and activities in their rural milieu were connected with animal farming, most women trained in the art of dance and song from childhood.
-Thus for Ouled Naïl females the practice of leaving their ancestral home and settling in a nearby desert town as entertainers was common.
-This was especially so in times of disaster and famine, when a woman had relative freedom to fend for herself in order to survive, save money and improve her future economic status.
+Although their primary roles and activities in their rural milieu were connected with animal farming, they also contributed greatly to the more general Algerian culture through dances, food, weaving styles, and oral poetic traditions.

+One must be careful not to interpret what once was violent sexual exploitation by French colonial forces as cultural practices.
+Ouled Nail women are falsely, yet often, believed to be trained from childhood to dance and perform, in some cases to even participate in sex work, yet that is a colonial invention.
+Women danced because it was part of their culture, as is often the case with most cultures around the world.
+They danced together, not for men.
+Women worked to be independent but it was not a Western style of "sexual liberation", rather, it was the simple sharing of culture with neighbouring regions.

 "Exotic" representations

 The 1956 edition of the Michelin Guide devotes only a few lines to the Ouled Naïl mountain region; Djelfa is not even mentioned and the Ouled Naïl people are "mere courtesans and Oriental dancers".

 French colonialist representations of the Ouled Naïl concentrated almost exclusively on women who temporarily left their home and settled in some nearby town.
 However, none of the highland tribes to which they belonged were specialised in prostitution and only some Ouled Naïl women became dancers.
 A British traveller, Lawrence Morgan, gave an account of his experiences living with the Ouled Naïl which focuses on the lives of the dancers.
 Still, the exuberance of their ornaments and the exoticism of their costumes added to the general fascination.

 Auguste Maure, an orientalist photographer that lived in Biskra was active from 1860 to 1907 and took many photographs of landscapes and cities of south Algeria (El Kantara, Sidi Okba, Chetma, Tilatou, Tolga, Touggourt).
 The female members of the Ouled Naïl tribe, wearing the traditional colorful costumes and covered by jewels, were often represented on Maure photographs which were appreciated by tourists.

 In the 1930s, painter Juanita Guccione lived among the Ouled Naïl people, and she used the experience as inspiration for some of her work.